PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

 \textbf{Frozen Alignment Analysis.} Frozen alignment integrates visual inputs without modifying parameters of the backbone $\mathcal{M}_{\text{init}}$.
 In LLaMA 3.2-Vision, this is implemented via trainable cross-attention layers inserted between frozen transformer blocks, following the Flamingo architecture~\cite{Flamingo}.
 These layers fuse visual and textual features using attention: \(\text{Attention} = \text{Softmax} ( {QK^\top}/{\sqrt{d}} )V\) where the \textit{Query} ($Q$) originates from the transformer, and \textit{Key/Value} ($K/V$) are derived from the visual encoder $E_v$.
 When no image is provided, $K/V$ collapse to zeros, reducing the cross-attention output to: \( Q + 0 = Q. \) Under text-only queries, these layers function as pass-through layers, preserving the backbone’s original representation dynamics.
 This structural characteristic ensures that the design does not perturb the backbone model’s semantic behavior or its refusal mechanisms when processing text-only queries.

-\textbf{Trainable Alignment Analysis.} In contrast to frozen alignment, trainable alignment schemes fine-tune the backbone $\mathcal{M}_{\text{init}}$ during visual alignment.
+\textbf{Trainable Alignment Analysis.} Trainable alignment schemes fine-tune the backbone $\mathcal{M}_{\text{init}}$ during visual alignment.
 The LLaVA series exemplifies this approach, where visual inputs are allowed to reshape internal representations.
-This adaptability, however, \textit{motivates a key question: could parameter updates from visual alignment fine-tuning introduce behavioral uncertainty in text-only inference and thereby affect the model’s safety behavior?} To investigate this, we compare LLaVA v1.5-7B with its backbone model Vicuna-7B-v1.5~\cite{vicuna}, analyzing how different input token types affect inference.
-Following the taxonomy of ``information flow'' proposed by Zhang \textit{et al.}~\cite{informationflow}, we further categorize tokens into four types: system, user, image, and history, and examine their influence through attention distribution across layers.
+This design choice raises an important empirical consideration regarding whether parameter updates introduced during visual alignment may influence the model’s behavior under text-only inference.
+To examine this effect, we compare LLaVA v1.5-7B with its backbone model Vicuna-7B-v1.5~\cite{vicuna}, analyzing how different input token types affect inference.
+Following the taxonomy of ``information flow'' proposed by Zhang \textit{et al.}~\cite{informationflow}, we further categorize tokens into four types, namely system, user, image, and history, and analyze their influence through attention distributions across layers.